Do you self-care?

 I am investing time in myself consistently!

 Even before the course, I knew self-care was something I put last.
 Not surprisingly, as a mom, wife, friend, volunteer, and business owner, spending time on myself is not something I would say I do well.
 I usually tried to squeeze in a short bubble bath here or there.
 Admittedly, only after everything else I am responsible for was done.
 By then, I was exhausted and would skip it more often than not.

 Not surprisingly, this made everything I did feel more difficult.
-As a result, I was grumpy more often.
+As a result, I was grumpy more often, I was even missing the parts of life that I normally enjoyed.
 I was constantly feeling like I was running on empty.

 Learning to nourish with self-care

 So how do we change the trend?
 Especially when our monkey mind tells us caring for ourselves is selfish or indulgent.